MartyHimmel/DragonWarriorJS/README.md

 DragonWarriorJS
 ===============

-The purpose of this project is to learn JavaScript and Canvas by recreating the original NES Dragon Warrior.
-Given that purpose, this is a very rough code base with plenty of room for improvements (refactoring, optimizations, etc.).
-All in due time.
+Recreating the original NES Dragon Warrior using JavaScript

+##Files

 The "index.html" file loads all the scripts, testing elements, and the canvas.